 Primus Private School, located on the Dubai- Sharjah border area in Al Waaq'a, was previously known as Rajagiri International School.
-The school has undergone a brand transformation, whilst maintaining its Good rating by the KHDA for the 9th year in a row.
+The school has undergone a brand transformation, whilst maintaining its Good rating by the KHDA for the 11th year in a row during the 2019-20 inspection process.

-Primus Private School, previously known as Rajagiri International School, is a CBSE curriculum school, teaching boys and girls from Kindergarten to Grade 11 in 2018-19.
-The school will add Grade 12 in 2019-20, enabling students to complete their education from KG to their leaving certificate.
+Primus Private School (PPS), previously known as Rajagiri International School, is a CBSE curriculum school, teaching boys and girls from Kindergarten to Grade 12 as of the 2019-20 academic year.

 Classrooms are spacious, with no overcrowding, and provide a good learning environment.
 They are child friendly equipped with interactive white boards to facilitate modern teaching methodologies and embrace the advantages that technology has to offer, whilst at the same time ensuring a "smooth blending with traditional chalk and talk".
 Recent improvements to playground surfaces have also expanded outside learning opportunities for students.